 Pool: A Social History of Segregation at Fairmount Water Works

-The historic Fairmount Water Works — once the sole water pumping station for the City of Philadelphia — will reopen to the public in September featuring a new, multi-disciplinary exhibition, Pool: A Social History of Segregation (POOL).
+The historic Fairmount Water Works — once the sole water pumping station for the City of Philadelphia — reopened to the public on World Water Day, March 22, 2022, featuring a new, multi-disciplinary exhibition, Pool: A Social History of Segregation (POOL).
 POOL will be hosted in the former John B. Kelly swimming pool found within the historic building and will explore segregated swimming in the United States and the relationship between public pools, racial discrimination, public health, and social justice.
 The installations and experiences featured throughout the 4,700-square-foot exhibition will be comprised of audio and video vignettes of swimming icons, activists and scholars projected onto the surface of the pool, in addition to photographs, films and other work by Philadelphia-area artists.
-POOL will be on view through September 2022.NOTE: Due to the effects of Tropical Storm Ida, the Fairmount Water Works and the new exhibition POOL: A Social History of Segregation will be closed until further notice.
-For updates and to dive into the content online, visit PoolPhl.com.
+POOL will be on view through September 2022.

 RAW Académie at ICA: Infrastructure and Na Kim FFC on 6, 7, 8 at Institute of Contemporary Art